OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Chaco’s rugged outsoles provide exceptional traction on rocky trails, slippery surfaces, and wet environments, making them some of the best hiking sandals on the market.
 This sandal model offers superior cushioning, ensuring comfort during long-distance hikes or walks.

 I liked their adjustable straps, which can easily accommodate any foot shape and help prevent blisters.
-Moreover, their footbed is designed to reduce heel pain, making them a good fit if you deal with plantar fasciitis.
+Moreover, their softer footbed is designed to reduce heel pain, making them a good fit if you deal with plantar fasciitis.

 Where Chaco Z/Cloud Falls Short in Performance?